pedroamarall/rest-builder/virtualization/README.md

 	1. The command ***d pull liferay/portal:7.3.5-ga6*** to pull the Docker image is not necessary.
 If you tell Docker to run an image, and it is not available locally, it will pull down the image automatically for you.

+	1. Go to http://localhost:8080 after Liferay has started.

 ## VirtualBox

 1. VirtualBox is already installed on your machine.
 Review /home/me/dev/projects/liferay-basic-training/dotfiles/virtualbox/restore.sh to see how VirtualBox was installed.